-This past spring, 11 students were awarded the Giumette Academic Achievement Award (GAAA).
+During spring 2022, 11 students were awarded the Giumette Academic Achievement Award (GAAA).
 The GAAA recognizes currently enrolled sophomores who have distinguished themselves and made a significant contribution to the community during their first two years at Brandeis.

 Scarlett (Tong) Ren & Noah Risley were 2 of the recipients.
 Scarlett is an international midyear student, majoring in the International and Global Studies Program and minoring in journalism.
 Noah Risley is an International and Global Studies Program and comparative literature double major and a legal studies minor.
-Learn more about all of the recipients and the award here.

 October 28, 2021